acidphantasm/SPT-Gunsmith-Tweaks/README.md

 @acidphantasm - for helping me debug why my mod was failing, and for helping debug my issue.

-@jahree - for trying to assist and making me push to GitHub
+@jehree - for trying to assist and making me push to GitHub

-@sptlaggy - for the mod example, giving me a little assistance in making this (even though it was indirect)
+@sgtlaggy - for the mod example, giving me a little assistance in making this (even though it was indirect)

 @SPTTeam - for the whole ability to make / add this mod to SPT